Ludendorff Bridge: Protection

 The designers built cavities into the concrete piers where demolition charges could be placed.
-During the Occupation of the Rhineland after World War I, the French filled these cavities with concrete.
+During the Occupation of the Rhineland after World War I from 1918 to 1930, the French filled these cavities with concrete.
 It was one of the four bridges that were guarded by Americans during the occupation.

 In 1938, after the Germans reacquired the Rhineland and control of the bridge, they attached 60 zinc-lined boxes at key structural points to the bridge girders, each capable of containing 3.66 kg of explosives.
 The system was designed to detonate all 60 charges at once.
 The engineers connected the charges in the piers and the zinc boxes by electrical cable protected by steel pipe to a control panel inside the rail tunnel under Erpeler Ley, where engineers could safely detonate the charges.
 As a backup, engineers laid primer cord that could be manually ignited.
 They believed they could destroy the bridge when necessary with minimal preparation.

-On 14–15 October 1944, an American bomb had struck a chamber containing the demolition charges of the Mulheim Bridge in Cologne, destroying the bridge.
+On 14–15 October 1944, an American bomb had struck a chamber containing the demolition charges of the Mülheim Bridge in Cologne, destroying the bridge.
 German leader Adolf Hitler reacted by demanding that demolition charges on bridges could only be set when the enemy was within a specific distance, and only exploded by written order.
-He ordered those "responsible" for the destruction of the Mulheim Bridge court-martialed.
+He ordered those "responsible" for the destruction of the Mülheim Bridge court-martialed.
 This left officers responsible for destroying bridges, in the event that the enemy approached, nervous about both blowing it too soon and the consequences if they failed.
 In keeping with Hitler's orders, by 7 March 1945, the charges on the Ludendorff Bridge had been removed and were stored nearby.